 Since meningitis is recurrent throughout the sub-Saharan Meningitis Belt, which extends from Senegal to Ethiopia, travelers visiting the region during the dry season are advised to receive the meningitis vaccine especially if prolonged contact with the local population is likely.
 Thus, meningitis vaccine is recommended for travelers going to countries in the meningitis belt: Senegal, The Gambia, Mauritania, Mali, Guinea Bissau, Guinea, Sierra Leone, Cote D’Ivoire, Burkina Fasso, Ghana, Parts of Togo, Benin, Niger, Nigeria, Chad, Cameroon, Central African Republic, Sudan, Ethiopia, Parts of Kenya, Parts of Uganda and parts of Eritrea.

 Source: CDC Vaccine Information Statement (VIS): Meningitis

-So, if you are asking yourself, “What travel shots and vaccinations do I need?” or “Where do I get the Meningitis Vaccine?” call 888-499-PASS (7277) or find the Passport Health travel medicine clinic nearest you.
+So, if you are asking yourself, “What travel shots and vaccinations do I need?” or “Where do I get the Meningitis Vaccine?” schedule an appointment with your local Passport Health travel medicine clinic.